tdwg/bdq/tg2/_review/docs/tutorial/index.md

 **Purpose:** Determine which fields (mapped to vocabulary terms such as Darwin Core terms) are in the data and are relevant to your use case.

-In the Fitness for Use Framework, input fields or terms for a Test are generalized as `Information Elements`.
+In the Fitness For Use Framework, input fields or terms for a Test are generalized as `Information Elements`.

 We can expand each of the bullet points in the hasFitnessRequirements statement into a set of terms that are likely to map onto the data.
 We may understand these well at the start, but as we work with real data and implement Tests, we will very likely need to refine this list.